-If inaccurate, unclear and incorrect material information was made in the Application Form for Membership on such a key party it was only appropriate and in the best interests of the complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
+If inaccurate and incomplete material information arose in the Application Form for Membership in respect of such a key party it was only appropriate and in the best interests of the Complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
 MPM had ultimately the prerogative whether to accept the application, the selected investment adviser and also decide with whom to enter into terms of business.

-The section titled 'Professional Adviser's Details' in the Application Form for Membership for the Complainant indicated 'Continental Wealth Management'/'CWM' as the company's name of the professional advisor.
+The section titled 'Professional Adviser's Details' in the Application Form for Membership in respect of the Complainant indicated 'CWM' as the company's name of the professional advisor.

-In the same section of the Application Form, CWM was indicated as having a registered address in Spain and that it was regulated with 'Cyprus' being identified as the regulator of the professional adviser.
+In the same section of the Application Form, CWM was indicated as having a registered address in Spain and that it was regulated with 'Inter Alliance World Net' ('Inter-Alliance') being identified as the regulator of the professional adviser.